-The guidelines were adopted by the full Committee on May 9, 2002 (see Appendices).
+The Committee adopted the guidelines on May 9, 2002 (see Appendices).
 The HSC Secretariat, through the Marine Exchange, then sent a letter to all affected parties in the maritime community, encouraging companies to adopt the Recommendations.
 The Tug Escort Work Group reports that tug escort emergency maneuvers are being conducted on a voluntary basis in accordance with the HSC's Recommended Guidelines.